Copper heads for biggest weekly fall since March 2020

 LONDON: Copper on Friday was on track for its biggest weekly fall since March 2020 after the Federal Reserve signalled it would begin to tighten monetary policy and China said it would sell state reserves to limit prices.

-The shift in tone from the U.S. central bank also pushed the U.S. dollar towards its largest weekly gain since April 2020, making metals more expensive for buyers with other currencies.
-Stock markets fell.
+The shift in tone from the US central bank also pushed the US dollar towards its largest weekly gain since April 2020, making metals more expensive for buyers with other currencies.

 The sell-off follows a remarkable rally, with the metal used in power and construction reaching a record high of $10,747.50 in May.